Written by Dan Green

 Dual agency is a real estate scenario where the same real estate agent represents both parties.

 Dual agency can simplify communication and negotiations in a purchase because one agent handles all aspects of the deal.
-However, many states have laws against dual agency because it’s anti-consumer: a real estate agent can’t advocate for both parties in a transaction equally.
+However, many states have laws against dual agency because it may not protect consumers.
+A real estate agent can’t advocate for both parties equally in a transaction.

-For instance, a home seller will typically want the highest price for their home, while a home buyer will want to pay the least amount possible.
-Therefore, a real estate agent cannot represent both parties fairly.
+For instance, a home seller typically wants the highest price for their home, while a home buyer wants to pay the least amount possible.
+Therefore, a real estate agent cannot represent both parties fairly in such a situation.

 In states where dual agency is allowed, it must be disclosed to and agreed upon by both the buyer and seller.